-AO3: Analyse and evaluate how contextual factors and language features are associated with the construction of meaning Level/Marks PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT These are examples of ways students' work might exemplify the performance characteristics in the question above.
+Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
-Level 5 13-15 Students will: • evaluate use of language and representations according to context • explore analysis within wider social and cultural contexts Students are likely to: • evaluate how values and attitudes to gender, nationality and experience are conveyed • evaluate the use of narrative strategies • evaluate the significance of journalistic context • evaluate the significance of online dissemination Level 4 10-12 Students will: • analyse how language choices create meanings and representations • analyse how aspects of context work together to affect language use Students are likely to: • examine how audience is addressed and positioned • analyse how language is used to represent the incident • analyse representations of athletes • analyse the representation of Metro Level 3 7-9 Students will: interpret significance of specific choices of language according to context link specific language choices with an aspect of context Students are likely to: interpret vocabulary used to represent Campbell-Brown examine use of the third person point of view interpret vocabulary to represent rules and laws link choices of language to audience, purpose, newspaper article Level 2 4-6 Students will: • identify distinctive features of language and significant aspects of context Students are likely to: • identify language describing Campbell-Brown • identify language about sport • identify online newspaper features • identify purpose - to inform/comment Level 1 1-3 Students will: • paraphrase or describe content of texts • misunderstand text or context Students are likely to: • give factual information about the race • show literal understanding of information • rely on lengthy quotations 0 Nothing written about the text or topic •
+Level 5 13-15 Students will: evaluate use of language and representations according to context explore analysis within wider social and cultural contexts Students are likely to: evaluate linguistic construction of values and attitudes to politeness evaluate how contrasting representations of the general public are constructed evaluate the significance of journalistic context and online dimension evaluate representations of the modern world Level 4 10-12 Students will: analyse how language choices create meanings and representations analyse how aspects of context work together to affect language use Students are likely to: analyse how audience is addressed and positioned analyse how language is used to represent Bryant's point of view analyse representations of attitudes towards rudeness analyse representations of travellers/behaviour on public transport Level 3 7-9 Students will: interpret significance of specific choices of language according to context link specific language choices with an aspect of context Students are likely to: interpret vocabulary used to label travellers examine use of the first person point of view/direct address interpret vocabulary to describe (lack of) politeness/manners link choices of language to audience, purpose, newspaper article Level 2 4-6 Students will: identify distinctive features of language and significant aspects of context Students are likely to: identify language about rudeness identify language about manners identify online newspaper features identify purpose - to persuade/discuss/comment Level 1 1-3 Students will: paraphrase or describe content of texts misunderstand text or context Students are likely to: give factual information about Bryant's complaints/content show literal understanding of information rely on lengthy quotations